BluTargaryan/3d-three-2025-demo/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the 3D scene.

+## Project Structure

+- `src/app/page.tsx` - Main page with basic Three.js setup
+- `src/app/ReactTestDemo/page.tsx` - Demo page with interactive 3D objects and orbit controls

+## Controls

+- Left Mouse Button: Rotate camera
+- Right Mouse Button: Pan camera
+- Mouse Wheel: Zoom in/out

+## Technologies Used

+- Next.js 14
+- Three.js
+- TypeScript
+- React

+## Development

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the pages by modifying the files in the `src/app` directory.
+The page auto-updates as you edit the files.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.